AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/xiaomi.md

 sidebar_position: 11
 ---

-Xiaomi routers have many advantages: a stable, strong signal, network security, stable operation, and intelligent management.
-The user can also connect up to 64 devices to a local Wi-Fi network.
+Xiaomi routers have many advantages: a stable, strong signal, network security, robust performance, and smart management.
+Users can connect up to 64 devices to a local Wi-Fi network.

 Unfortunately, it doesn't support encrypted DNS, but it's great for setting up AdGuard DNS via linked IP.